recurly/recurly-js/README.md

 Recurly.js makes it easy to provide the user experience available on our hosted payment pages, on your site, with complete control over the look and feel, outside of PCI scope.

+*Currently depends on jQuery version 1.5.2 or higher.*

 # Why you should use it
 Don't reinvent the wheel.
 The fundamentals of paying for subscriptions doesn't change across implementations, there's got to be one approach that gets it right for everyone.
 We aim to be that solution.
 The one thing that does change, however, is design: your website has its own look, and we want you to keep it.
 This is why we created Recurly.js to handle all of the hard work, leaving you with the sole task of styling to fit your design.
-And with the help of stylus, that couldn't be easier.
+And with the help of [stylus](/LearnBoost/stylus), that couldn't be easier.

 # How it works